nlesc-sherlock/emma/README.md

 At the moment **emma** deployment was tested using two OSs environment, Linux and Windows.

 ### Linux as host OS
-For Linux it was tested using Ubuntu 14.04 and Ubuntu 16.04, it is recommended to use the latter.
+For Linux it was tested using Ubuntu 14.04 and Ubuntu 16.04, however, it is recommended to use the latter.
 For Linux no special environment setup is required.
-The user should only do the following steps.
+To deploy **emma** the user needs to clone **emma** repository:
 ```
 git clone https://github.com/nlesc-sherlock/emma
 ```